Derived Representation Type and Field Extensions: Introduction

-It is natural to ask if the dichotomy properties on derived representation type still hold for algebras over arbitrary infinite fields.
-Since the classification of derived-discrete algebras over arbitrary fields is unknown, our method is to consider if the properties are compatible under field extensions; see \cite{L}.
+It is natural to ask if the second derived Brauer-Thrall type theorem and other dichotomy properties still hold for algebras over arbitrary infinite fields.
+Since the classification of derived-discrete algebras over arbitrary fields is unknown, our method is to consider if the properties are compatible under field extensions.
+Many properties about module categories, such as representation type \cite{JL82} and Auslander-Reiten theory \cite{Ka00}, are compatible under ground field extensions.
+In \cite{Li19}, derived-discreteness is proved to be compatible under finite separable field extensions.

-In this paper, we revisit the notions about representation type on complex categories, homotopy categories and derived categories for finite-dimensional algebras over arbitrary fields.
-Among these notions, the $\C$-dichotomy is important; see Proposition \ref{dich-A-kb} and Corollary \ref{equ}.
+In this paper, we revisit the notions about the representation type on complex categories, homotopy categories and derived categories for finite-dimensional algebras over arbitrary fields.
 Let $A$ be a finite-dimensional $k$-algebra.
-Denote by $\cm_m(A\proj)$ the category consisting of homotopy minimal complexes of projective $A$ modules which are concentrated between degree $0$ and $m$.
-The algebra $A$ is called $\C$-dichotomic if either $\cm_m(A\proj)$ is of finite representation type for each $m\geq 1$ or $\cm_{m'}(A\proj)$ is of strongly unbounded type for some $m'\geq 1$.
+Denote by $\cm_m(A\proj)$ the category consisting of homotopy minimal complexes of projective $A$-modules which are concentrated between degree $0$ and $m$.
+An algebra $A$ is called $\C$-dichotomic if either $\cm_m(A\proj)$ is of finite representation type for each $m\geq 1$ or $\cm_{m'}(A\proj)$ is of strongly unbounded type for some $m'\geq 1$.

 We then prove that $\C$-dichotomic algebras are preserved under finite separable field extensions.
-Making use of the dichotomy theorem (see \cite[Corollary 2.9]{Z}) for algebras over algebraically closed fields, we obtain the following main theorem.
+Making use of the dichotomy theorem (see \cite[Corollary 2.9]{Zh16a}) for algebras over algebraically closed fields, we obtain the following main theorem.

 {\bf Main Theorem.} \textit{Let $A$ be a finite-dimensional $k$-algebra and $K/k$ be a finite separable field extension such that $K$ is algebraically closed.
 Then $A$ is $\C$-dichotomic.}